 Landing page for IHLP® inductor loss calculator tool

-AC and DC copper losses.
+and DC copper losses.
 The temperature rise and final component temperature will also be predicted based on the estimated

 losses.
 This tool will allow designers to compare several different inductors, both in size and value, to assist in the selection